 - Relapse Prevention

-Step 2: On-site Training
+Step 2: Livestream Training

 During the training, Mayo Clinic staff will teach the course using virtual technology.
-The on-site portion of the course is a three-day experience that is designed to help participants apply the learning achieved in the online component through demonstrations and practice of patient interactions often encountered in real life situations.
+The virtual portion of the course is a three-day experience that is designed to help participants apply the learning achieved in the online component through demonstrations and practice of patient interactions often encountered in real life situations.
 This component of the training is highly interactive with participants learning how to assess and treat patients with tobacco use disorders including topics on:

 - Motivational Interviewing - The Basic Language of Behavior Change